GSastro/WP2_Data_cubes/README.md

 J094521.fits is the data cube of the source SDSS J094521.33+173753.2, a Type-2 quasar observed with NIFS at the Gemini Noth Observatory.
 J094521_stat.fits is the corresponding error cube.

 The analysis of these data has been published: https://www.aanda.org/articles/aa/pdf/2022/09/aa43585-22.pdf.
-In the paper all the details on the data reduction and analysis are provided.
+In the paper all the details on the data reduction and analysis are provided with a discussion on the results and the conlcusions.

-'Comparison_literature.pdf' show the comparison between the result from the source cited above and the literature, especially with Fiore et al. 2017 and Musiimenta et al. (submitted).
+'Comparison_literature.pdf' shows the comparison between the result from the source cited above and the literature, especially with Fiore et al. 2017 and Musiimenta et al. (submitted).

+'ionizedoutflow_radio.pdf' shows the ionized outflow emission of the gas in SDSS J094521.33+173753.2 compared with the radio emission.